eed3si9n/eed3si9n.com/content/posts/tree-sitter-scala-0.20.2.md

 tags:        [ "scala" ]
 ---

 Hi everyone.
 On behalf of the tree-sitter-scala project, I am happy to announce tree-sitter-scala 0.20.2.
-The first two segment of the version number comes from the tree-sitter-cli that was used to generate the parser, and the last segment is our actual version number.
+The first two segments of the version number comes from the tree-sitter-cli that was used to generate the parser, and the last segment is our actual version number.

 ### About tree-sitter-scala